AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-credentials-clients.md

 Client-credentials clients are used for server-to-server communication where no user interaction is required.
 For more information about client-credentials clients, see [Client-credentials clients](xref:ccClients#client-credentials-client).

-To create a client-credentials client, follow these steps:
+To create a client-credentials client:

 1. In the left pane, select **Security** > **Clients**.